 Seed to Supper

-This free 6-week beginning gardening course gives participants the tools they need to start a garden and grow their own food on a budget.
-Participants also get tips on how to use fresh produce as a part of a budget-friendly and healthy way to build self-sufficiency.
+This free 6-week beginning gardening course gave participants the tools they needed to start a garden and grow their own food on a budget.
+Participants also received tips on how to use fresh produce as a part of a budget-friendly and healthy way to build self-sufficiency.

-This is a joint program of Oregon Food Bank and OSU Extension Service and HDFFA.
-HDFFA serves as Central Oregon’s Seed to Supper host.
+This was a joint program of Oregon Food Bank, OSU Extension Service and HDFFA.
+HDFFA served as Central Oregon’s Seed to Supper host.

-Participants get free produce, learn new gardening and urban farming skills, work outside and meet community members.
+Participants received free produce, learned new gardening and urban farming skills, worked outside and met community members.

 - Seed to Supper Beginner Gardening Book